UniversalTze/OpenJudge/report/report.md

 ASSIGNED TO:

 ## Architecture Options
-TODO: What architectural design patterns were considered and their pros and cons.

 During the design phase, two different architectures were considered.
 The two options were a mix of an event-driven architecture with microservices and Functions as a Service (FaaS) and a pure event-driven architecture.
 These architectures and their pros and cons will be discussed below.

 ### Event Driven + Microservices + FaaS